 More information on legal deposit

-Websites and online publications found on the internet are collected via PANDORA, which is managed by the National Library of Australia, while less accessible born-digital publications (eg PDFs distributed via email) are archived to the Library’s own digital storage system.
+Websites and online publications found on the internet are collected via PANDORA, in partnership with the National Library of Australia.

 Victorian Government publications